|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Disposal of the used fuel from CANDU nuclear reactors can be done in a fast neutron reactor (FNR).
 FNRs can burn the highly radio toxic actintides that are generated in water moderated reactors.
 Hence CANDU reactors should be gradually replaced by FNRs.

-In the future the supply mix should consist of a mixture of nuclear and renewable generation.
-The nuclear generation must be sufficient to meet the peak load associated with the high reliability Standard Electricity Service.
-The renewable generation, which fluctuates both daily and seasonally, together with the unused off-peak part of the nuclear generation, must be sufficient to meet the Interruptible Electricity Service load, which is primarily used for displacing hydrocarbon fuels and for producing synthetic hydrocarbon fuels and fertilizers.
+In the future the supply mix should consist of a mixture of about 75% nuclear and about 25% renewable generation.
+The nuclear generation must be sufficient to meet the peak load associated with the Dependable Electricity Service.
+The renewable generation, which fluctuates both daily and seasonally, together with the unused off-peak part of the nuclear generation, should be sold as Interruptible Electricity, which is primarily used for displacing other fuels and for producing synthetic fuels and fertilizers.

 MATCHING GENERATION TO LOAD: